fRiend-hrsf124/costHomeOwnership-service/README.md

 Install node ^10.15.3 and webpack ^6.13.4 if not already installed.

+Clone repo to local machine.

-From within the root directory of repo:
+From within the root directory of repo run the following commands:

 ```sh
 npm install